webda2l/symfony-docs/security/access_token.rst

                                 ->cache('cache.app')
             ;
         };

+.. versionadded:: 7.3

+    Support for OpenID Connect Discovery was introduced in Symfony 7.3.

 Following the `OpenID Connect Specification`_, the ``sub`` claim is used as user identifier by default.
 To use another claim, specify it on the configuration: